Taking pictures has never been easier. There are millions of new images added online every day.

 Try the methods presented here, be consistent, and remain determined.

-Try using several approaches and find the one or ones that work best for you.
+Try using several approaches and find the one or one that work best for you.
 Use different platforms to gain wider exposure.

 Maintain a high quality of work.
 Keep learning and gaining experience.